 Our graduates typically have highly marketable skills in economic modeling, quantitative methods, and policy analysis.
 They pursue careers in industry, banking, consulting, government, education, and non-profit organizations.
 They also attend graduate schools in economics, business, finance, law, and even medicine.

-An undergraduate education in Economics at Georgia Tech is excellent preparation for a variety of productive careers and equips you well to continue learning and adapting to a fast-changing world.
+An undergraduate education in economics at Georgia Tech is excellent preparation for a variety of productive careers and equips you well to continue learning and adapting to a fast-changing world.
 I welcome and encourage you to explore and discover the exciting world of economics with us!

-– Matthew E. Oliver, Director of Undergraduate Programs
+– Danny Woodbury, Director of Undergraduate Programs